Dash-Industry-Forum/codem-isoboxer/README.md

 types and provides mostly a raw interface.
 Some frequently used attributes are parsed to easier-to-use types, such as the major brand and list of compatible brands in the `ftyp` box.

+### NodeJS

+Does it work in NodeJS?
+Well, it's mostly meant to be run in a web browser, but since Node supports most features it shouldn't be a problem.
+You can install it using NPM:

+    npm install codem-isoboxer

+Then use it in your code (NodeJS v0.10.36 tested, 0.12.x should work as well):

+    var ISOBoxer = require('codem-isoboxer');
+    var arrayBuffer = new Uint8Array(fs.readFileSync('my_test_file.mp4')).buffer;
+    var parsedFile = ISOBoxer.create(arrayBuffer);

+Et voila.
+It does not support any of the fancy stream stuff from Node.

 ## Development

 Check out the source from Github.
 Make changes to the files in `/src`.
 We use `grunt` to build the distribution files.
 If you add a box parser be sure to include a comment that points toward the relevant section in the specs.
 And if at all possible add a (small!) file to `test/fixtures` to provide an example.